Journeys on this Train

 The Danube Express accommodates just 50 passengers and offers a magical combination of modern amenities and traditional style.

-The deluxe sleeping carriages offer the best train accommodations in Europe.
+The Deluxe sleeping carriages offer the best train accommodations in Europe.
 Private compartments are air conditioned, with private, ensuite facilities and two lower beds that fold up into seating during the day.
 They are roomy at 83.4 square feet, including the bathroom.
 There are windows that open throughout the train, a boon for photographers.
+There are five Deluxe cabins per carriage.

 Dining is delicious but not fancy, and dress is smart casual.
 All meals are served in a single sitting, offering diners more time to relax and enjoy the scenery outside the windows.
 Gourmet meals and white-glove service are not the aim here; meals are hearty local specialties such as goose, mashed potatoes and braised red cabbage and service is friendly and experienced.
 Staff members do not speak much English, but they are pleasant and cheerful.
 As one staff member said to a recent IRT traveler: "We are smiling."